Holmboe Chamber Symphonies — Miniature Gems

 I wasn’t that familiar with Vagn Holmboe’s music before I received this collection of his chamber symphonies.
 But after listening to them for a while, I would definitely like to explore the repertoire of this Danish composer further.

-Written in 1951, the first of Holmboe’s three chamber symphonies shows a composer in full command of his material.
+Written in 1951, the first of Holmboe’s three chamber symphonies show a composer in full command of his material.
 1 somewhat spare and lean at the beginning, building inexorably as it moves towards its big climax at near the end of the work, before finishing quietly with a reappearance of material from the opening movement.

 The second chamber symphony is subtitled “Elegy.”
 Overall it’s a quiet, atmospheric work.
 Holmboe makes effective use of mallet percussion instruments, especially the vibraphone, which brings a hint of unearthliness to the mix.
 Holmboe was a conservative composer, using a primarily tonal language, but the somber harmonies and downward-turning chromatic melodic motifs almost sound atonal.